-Unless you are measuring internal communications, it is almost impossible to quantify success, and therefore to justify continued investment.
-Most employee intranets are left unmonitored, but regular evaluations and surveys will not only help you assess your reach and uptake, but will also direct you towards areas which need improving.
+Unless you apply some key internal communications metrics, it is almost impossible to quantify success, and therefore to justify continued investment.
+Most employee intranet portals are left unmonitored, but regular evaluations and surveys will not only help you assess your reach and uptake, but will also direct you towards areas which need improving.

 “If you build it, they will come.”
-Sadly, this isn’t true of employee intranets.
+Sadly, this isn’t true of employee intranets, or indeed any of the methods of internal communication.
 In fact, the most common challenge faced by intranets is low usage.
-Due to the many problems detailed above, you will often find your intranet is not reaching the whole company.
+Due to the many problems detailed above, you will often find your employee intranet is not reaching the whole company.
 In fact, a recent survey by Prescient revealed that only 13% of employees use their intranet daily, and 31% never use it at all.

 Is there another solution?

-In recent years, Employee Engagement Apps have started taking over from employee intranets.
+In recent years, internal communication apps have started taking over from employee intranets.
 Are they the new and improved version of the intranet?
-Well, at their heart, these Employee Engagement Platforms are just portals to a cloud-based solution that combines multiple tasks to help employees do their job better.
+Well, at their heart, these employee apps are just portals to a cloud-based solution that combines multiple tasks to help employees do their job better.
 The real hard work is done by the platform, whilst the phone, mobile device or desktop offers a convenient, connected way to view, access and share information.

-While the majority of employee intranets fall short of delivering on this list, an Internal Communication App will cover off all these points.
-If you’re looking at your current under-performing intranet and wondering how to improve internal communications to meet the challenges of the moment, this could be the answer.
+While the majority of employee intranets fall short of delivering on this list, an internal communications app will cover off all these points.
+If you’re looking at your current under-performing intranet and wondering how to improve internal communication to meet the challenges of the moment, this could be the answer.

 On the most fundamental level, the best examples of internal communication are ones that easily become embedded in every employee’s work routine.
-In an ideal scenario, your Employee Engagement Platform will be the first thing your staff turn to when they need anything for work.
-Removing barriers by allowing employees to use their favourite means of communication, whichever hardware or software platform they prefer, instantly improves your reach, even with remote workers.
+In an ideal scenario, your internal communications software will be the first thing your staff turn to when they need anything for work.
+Removing barriers by allowing employees to use their favourite means of communication, whichever hardware or software platform they prefer, instantly improves your reach, even with remote and hard-to-reach workers.
+The ability to send instant notifications gives you that critical 24/7 access.
 Add in the improved levels of engagement via two-way feedback channels and opportunities for participation, and you have one of the most effective internal communication tools at your fingertips.